harrisjose/social-image/README.md

 ```

 To customize, change the code in `public/index.html`.
 Query params in the URL are directly used to replace placeholders in the html file using [ETA](https://eta.js.org/).

+You'll also want to have a fallback image in case something breaks.
+Replace the file at `public/default.png` with your own.

 ## Credits